These Coconut Chocolate Cookies are easy to make chocolate chip cookies that are loaded with extra chocolate and coconut!

 2. What’s your favourite aspect of blogging?

-I love the camaraderie amongst bloggers.
-I have made so many friends, and I just adore each and everyone one of you :).
+I love the camaraderie amongst bloggers and I have made so many friends, and I just adore each and everyone one of you :).
 I also enjoy how much my skills in the kitchen have improved and the bragging rights that are coming with that.

 3. You are also an actress, what inspired that as a career?